 Most states have AED testing requirements to ensure that defibrillators are working and ready to use in an emergency.
-Conducting visual inspections and testing the device is the responsibility of the person or organization that owns the AED and must be carried out according to the manufacturer’s instructions.
+Conducting visual inspections and testing the device is the responsibility of all AED owners and must be carried out according to the AED manufacturer’s instructions.

 Why Is AED Testing Important?

-All 50 states have some form of Good Samaritan law to protect people and institutions that attempt to save a life using an automated external defibrillator.
-While these protections are very strong for the rescuers themselves, in order for this civil liability protection to cover the entity or organization that owns the AED, most states require the AED to be maintained as per the manufacturer’s guidelines and a record kept of maintenance performed.
-Many states also set minimum AED testing requirements.
+All 50 states have some form of Good Samaritan law to protect people and institutions that attempt to save a life “in good faith” using an automated external defibrillator.
+While these protections are very strong for the rescuers themselves, in order for this civil liability protection to cover the entity or organization that owns the AED, most states require the AED to be maintained as per the manufacturer’s guidelines and a record kept of routine inspections.
+Many states also set minimum AED maintenance requirements.

 For example, according to California Health and Safety Code – 1797.196, entities in California that acquire an AED are only granted civil immunity for the use of that AED if they:

-- Maintain and test each AED according to the manufacturer’s guidelines.
+- Maintain and test each AED according to the guidelines provided by the AED manufacturer.